• Skip to primary navigation

 When cooking oat groats, you may find that they aren't as "creamy" as steel-cut and rolled oats.
 They cook a little like pasta or rice where the groats absorb some but not all of the water.
 So, you may want to strain some of the excess water from the cooked oat groats before dishing up.
 Whatever water does remain will be soaked up by the chia seeds.

-side view close up of a spoonful of oat groats with berries and chia seeds; bowl blurred in the background
+A spoonful of oat groats with berries and chia seeds; bowl blurred in the background.

 be sure to get a little bit of everything in each bite